medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 Copy the resulting JSON into the empty file we created above `~/extra-sql-dashboard.json`.
 By saving it here, it makes it easy to put into revision control and make updates in the future.
 As well it will automatically load this the next time you open the Watchdog webpage.

-An additional optional step is to make your dashboard a peer of the exsting "Admin Details" and "Admin Overview".
+An additional optional step is to make your dashboard a peer of the existing "Admin Details" and "Admin Overview".
 Do this by editing the JSON in `~/extra-sql-dashboard.json`, find the line with `"graphTooltip": 0,` and add this JSON after it:

 ```json
   "links": [